-Closely linked to this is the fight for jobs.
+The fight for jobs is a crucial question for veterans.
 Unemployment for "Vietnam era" veterans is higher than for other workers of the same age group.
 But the fight for jobs for vets is part of the overall fight of the working class for Jobs Or Income Now!-a key part of the workers' movement as a whole.
 In this connection the working class fights for the demand that vets hired in federal job programs must have the same opportunities, wages and benefits as workers in similar "civilian" jobs-union jobs at union wages!